demaford/OfficeDocs-MicrosoftSearch/MicrosoftSearch/Google-Drive-connector.md

 - BFB160
 - MET150
 - MOE150
-description: "Set up the Google Drive Graph connector for Microsoft Search and Copilot" ms.date: 09/19/2024
+description: "Set up the Google Drive Microsoft Graph connector for Microsoft Search and Microsoft 365 Copilot" ms.date: 09/19/2024
 ---

-# Google Drive Graph connector (Preview)
+# Google Drive Microsoft Graph connector (Preview)

-With the Microsoft Graph connector, your organization in M365 can index files that are accessible to anyone in Google Drive, using Microsoft Copilot and Search.
+With the Microsoft Graph connector, your organization in M365 can index files that are accessible to anyone in Google Drive, using Microsoft 365 Copilot and Microsoft Search.

-This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors Google Drive connector.
+This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors Microsoft Graph Google Drive connectors.

 >[!NOTE]
->The Google Drive connector is in preview.
+>The Microsoft Graph Google Drive connector is in preview.
 If you wish to get early access to try it, sign up using [this form](https://forms.office.com/r/JniPmK5bzm).

 ## Capabilities
 - Access Google Drive files using the power of Semantic search